vgiles/acmc21-website/static/proceedings/proceedings-print.md

 audio-trained network, YAMNet.
 The results are analyzed in detail, and future work is discussed.

-## More Information

 As an appendix, a python package for DreamSound is presented with its help files.
 [Click here](https://github.com/fdch/dreamsound)

-# Studio-As-Instrument -- Honeysmack's approach to composing electronic dance music
+# David Haberfeld: Studio-As-Instrument -- Honeysmack's approach to composing electronic dance music

-### David Haberfeld

 ## Abstract